imlasky/imlasky.github.io/blog/_posts/2023-10-27-the-liking-gap.md

 I've been reading a book lately called Platonic (shout out to the Boston Public Library's discover section).

-There is this part in it that I found rather insightful: the "liking gap".
+There is this concept in it that I found rather insightful: the "liking gap".

 The "liking gap" is the concept that how much we perceive someone likes us is usually an underestimate of how much they actually do.